HunorTotBagi/tauri-wow-achievement-ladder/README.md

-# Tauri Achievement Ladder
+# Tauri WoW Achievement Ladder

-This repository contains a .NET console application that builds a **local achievement ladder** for characters on the Tauri WoW private servers.
+This repository contains a .NET console application that builds a **local achievement ladder** for characters on the [Tauri WoW](https://tauriwow.com/) private server.

 The application: